tagspaces/documentation/docs/creating-files.md

 - **New Link File** - Create a URL file, which contain a link to a web site.
 This files are supported natively on Mac and Windows.
 There are suitable for creating bookmarks.

+<CenteredImage
+    caption="Create new file with the plus button" src="/media/create-new-url-file.avif"
+    maxWidth="450px"
+  />

 - **New Audio File** - <ProFeature /> - Opens a dialog where you can record an audio note.

+<CenteredImage
+    caption="Create new file with the plus button" src="/media/create-new-audio-file.avif"
+    maxWidth="450px"
+  />

 - **New Form Device** - Allows you to import files into the app.
 See the [Importing Files](#importing-files) section for more details.
 - **New Folder** - Opens the dialog for creating new folders, where beside the name you can choose also the folder's background color.